 The FNP Certificate program designed for the busy, working nurse

 Franklin’s Family Nurse Practitioner Certificate program is designed for the working nurse, with coursework offered 100% online.
-With convenient 6-, 12- and 16-week courses, you’ll build your theoretical knowledge and foundational technical skills quickly – earning your degree in approximately 24 months.
+With convenient 6-, 12- and 16-week courses, you’ll build your theoretical knowledge and foundational technical skills quickly – earning your degree in as few as 24 months.
 Plus, in your final year of study you’ll get hands-on learning in a simulated skills lab, as well as on-site clinical residency experience in an approved healthcare setting.

 Apply and practice your technical skills as you learn

 As part of Franklin’s long-standing reputation for providing a relevant education, you’ll be exposed to current and emerging technologies.
 In addition, you’ll consistently merge coursework with your existing knowledge in order to develop a theoretical basis to guide your practice to promote high quality, effective, patient-centered care.
 In order to provide a dynamic online learning experience, you will have access to Shadowhealth, state-of-the-art simulation software, to sharpen your foundational skills prior to beginning your clinical experience – a unique benefit for nursing students at Franklin.
 The use of simulation software continues with iHuman, which is used in many of the didactic courses including the clinicals.

 Later, you’ll refine your skills with a real-world internship that lets you put learned theories into clinical practice to provide comprehensive nursing care.
 These clinical experiences will expose you to patients at all life stages from birth through end of life.
 This allows you the flexibility to complete hours in pediatrics, women’s health, and a specialty rotation once you’ve completed your primary care hours.

 Maximize your learning with concept-based study and competency-based clinicals